 Dr. Asia Taha completed her graduate and post graduate from University of Kashmir, India and doctorate from Jamia Millia Islamia, India.
 Currently, she is teaching Biochemistry in College of Clinical Pharmacy, King Faisal University, Al-Hasa.
-She recently received a esteemed research grant from King Abdulaziz city for Science and Technology (KACST), National Science, Technology and Innovation Plan under Strategic Technology program.
 She has published many papers in national and international journals.